I am Beth Anderson.

-Wife to the love of my life, daughter to the greatest parents I could have asked for.
+Wife to the love of my life, Mother to my son, daughter to the greatest parents I could have asked for.

 Sister to two brothers, one living on earth, the other in Heaven.

 I love Poetry.
 Books.
 Animals.
 Trees.
 Music.
 Sky.
 Words.
 Shoes.
 Red.
 Husband.
 Love.

 After playing in Sydney based band Emmaus for 2 and a half years, and gleaning an arts degree majoring in songwriting, Beth set out to release her album as a follow up to her EP “Between Beauty And Sorrow” (June 2005).
 In March 2010, her full-length album was released on iTunes worldwide, and went to the number 1 position in Australia for the inspirational charts.
 The album was written and performed by Beth, and produced with her brother Kristian Anderson.
 It was 5 years in the making.

 “This journey has been one of undeniable change in me.
 When I started this album I was 22 years old with my heart on my sleeve and a lot to learn about life.
 I spent so much time worrying about how to please everyone, who would like it, who would hate it.
 I imagined it all being one magical fairytale to the top.
 But in the midst of the most ridiculous problems, this album has, at it’s heart, always been about learning through change.
 When I listen to these songs; songs that I wrote over 6 years ago now, I laugh to myself, because when I wrote them, I was writing them for you.
 Listening to them now, I see that I wrote them exactly for this time – for what I have had to go through to get here.
 I was writing the story of now, disguised as the story of then.”